Indimagedara/js-simple-face-detection-with-face.js/README.md

 ## This is a simple facedetection api integration for web browsers.
 Used FaceApi.Js for detection, which is created around tensorflow.

+Credis -
-Thanks goes to @justadudewhohacks for make the FaceAPI and @WebDevSimplified for awesome guide for JS
+@justadudewhohacks - for making FaceAPI
+@WebDevSimplified for awesome guide for JS